You must tell HM Revenue and Customs (HMRC) if you’ve stopped trading as a sole trader or you’re ending or leaving a business partnership.

 - calculate your final profit or loss

-You may be able to reduce your final tax bill by claiming specific tax reliefs:
+You may be able to reduce your final tax bill by claiming:

 - overlap relief - this can prevent you being taxed twice on your profits when you stop trading during a tax year

-- terminal loss relief - if you’ve made a loss in your last tax year, you may be able to offset it against your profit in the 3 most recent tax years
+- terminal loss relief - this can offset a loss made in your last tax year against your profit in the 3 previous tax years

-There are other reliefs to reduce the amount of Capital Gains Tax that you may be able to claim - HMRC has more information.
+There are other reliefs to reduce the amount of Capital Gains Tax that you may be able to claim.

 You must cancel your VAT registration if you or your partnership are registered.